ericlumsden/recordingsort/README.md

 automatic abf sorter and trace image creator

 requirements:
-- csv of files to be moved laid out with the following headers:
+- csv of files to be moved laid out with the following headers (in any order):

 || location || first_file || last_file || destination ||